gabriel-espinoza-77/azure-ssh-brute-force-analysis/analysis/initial-threat-hunt.md

 ## 3. Methodology

-Investigation was initiated based on a Microsoft security alert indicating SSH brute-force behavior from internal IP `20.81.228.191`.
-Manual threat hunting was conducted using KQL queries across multiple schemas in MDE:
+Analysis was initiated based on a Microsoft security alert indicating SSH brute-force behavior from internal IP `20.81.228.191`.
+Manual threat hunting was performed using KQL queries across multiple schemas in MDE:

-- `DeviceInfo` to identify affected systems
+- `DeviceInfo` to identify systems
 - `DeviceProcessEvents`, `DeviceFileEvents`, and `DeviceNetworkEvents` to trace behavior
-- VirusTotal to enrich SHA-256 hashes and assess malware reputation
+- VirusTotal to evaluate the notoriety of files and addresses
-- MITRE ATT&CK used for TTP classification (linked in `mitre-attack-mapping.md`)
+- MITRE ATT&CK used for TTP classification (shown in [`mitre-attack-mapping.md`](./mitre-attack-mapping.md))

 ---